JAForbes/blog/posts/hardcoding.md

 `List()` is easy to understand, but where does the input data come from.
 What is `posts`?

 Previously I was grabbing my post meta data via the github API.
-I was then using github commit dates as my database of when a post was created.
-What a wondefully generic system!
+I was then using github commit dates as my creation date database.
+What a wonderfully generic system!

 Well I nuked it for a JS file with some hard coded data: